stratopi-org/stratopi/README.md

 ### location

 Polls the Waveshare GPS and inserts the data into PostgreSQL.
 Provides date, time, latitude, longitude, altitude, speed, and course.
-From course, we can also determine direction like North, Southeast, etc.
+From course, can also determine direction such as North, Southeast, etc.